Tesla's stock just hit a record $420 - KTVZ

 Tesla CEO Elon Musk once said he had a buyer that would take Tesla private at $420 a share.
 That never happened — but the stock just got there on its own.

 Musk tweeted in August last year that he is “considering taking Tesla private at $420.
 Funding secured.”
 At the time, the share price was $379.57 — nowhere near $420.
-Speculation about the identity of the mystery buyer was rife, and many investors thought Musk might be making a joke: 420 often refers to the police code for cannabis possession.
+Speculation about the identity of the mystery buyer was rife, and many investors thought Musk might be making a joke: 420 has become synonymous with cannabis culture.

 That reference was not lost on Musk — and he joked about it Monday.

-Note: Clarification: This story has been updated to clarify the meaning of “420.”